Vigneshwaran082/vigneshwaran082_git_settings/README.md

-Contains settings related to this git account example sonar access key and so on ..
+Contains settings related to this git account[Vigneshwaran082] example sonar access key and so on ..